meli/meli/README.md

 - `jmap` provides support for connecting to a jmap server and use it as a mail backend (on by default)
 - `sqlite3` provides support for builting fast search indexes in local sqlite3 databases (on by default)
 - `cli-docs` includes the manpage documentation compiled by either `mandoc` or `man` binary to plain text in `meli`'s command line.
 Embedded documentation can be viewed with the subcommand `meli man [PAGE]` (on by default).
+- `regexp` provides experimental support for theming some e-mail fields based on regular expressions.
+  It uses the `pcre2` library.
+  Since it's actual use in the code is very limited, it is not recommended to use this (off by default).
+- `static` and `*-static` bundle C libraries in dependencies so that you don't need them installed in your system (on by default).

 ### Build Debian package (*deb*)